Meet the team

 To get in touch with Sian please email: email@example.com

-Shona is our UniConnect Programme Coordinator for the West Durrington Campus courses.
+Norm is our UniConnect Coordinator based at the West Durrington campus.